tent-lua-resty-lib/.github/profile/README.md

 ## Licenses

 All the libs in this project are fork from the original repo, and licensed under the same license as the original repo.

+## Acknowledgement

+Thanks to the original creators and maintainers of these libs, and thanks to the community for their support.

+This project inspired by [tent-rs](https://github.com/tent-rs)